Credit Card Refinancing vs Debt Consolidation: What Are The Differences?

 Both strategies can help save you money on interest, but credit card refinancing is really just for one debt, while debt consolidation is more so for multiple debts.

-At the end of the day, anyone interested in credit card refinancing or debt consolidation has many options and services available to them.
+At the end of the day, anyone interested in credit card refinancing vs debt consolidation has many options and services available to them.

 If they are just trying to adjust a single credit card debt then refinancing would be the ideal option, and if the goal is to bundle several payments into one and save on interest then consolidation would be the best course.